Two-layer neural networks with values in a Banach space: Introduction

 The paper is organised as follows.
 In Section~\ref{sec:linear-nonlinear} we fix our function-analytic setting and recall necessary concepts from the theory of partially ordered spaces (Riesz spaces, also known as vector lattices~\cite{Meyer-Nieberg}).
-We then rewrite~\eqref{eq:two-layer-NN} in the appropriate abstract form using a generalised ReLU function -- the operation of taking the positive part of an element in a Riesz space, cf.~\eqref{eq:NN}.
+We then rewrite~\eqref{eq:two-layer-NN} in the appropriate abstract form using a generalised ReLU activation function -- the operation of taking the positive part of an element in a Riesz space, cf.~\eqref{eq:NN}. \revone{Our results can be immediately transferred to the so-called \emph{leaky ReLU} activation, which in the language of Riesz spaces is a combination of the positive and negative parts of its argument.
+More generally, our results apply to any positively homogeneous and weakly-* continuous activation.}

 Section~\ref{sec:Barron} contains our analysis of vector-valued $\Barr$ spaces.
 We recall known finite-dimensional results from~\cite{bach:2017, e2019barron, e2020barron-representation} in Section~\ref{sec:Barron-finite-dim} before proceeding to the infinite-dimensional setting in Section~\ref{sec:Barron-inf-dim}.
 In Section~\ref{sec:Barron-def} we introduce vector-valued $\Barr$ spaces and prove their embeddings into appropriate Lipschitz and Bochner spaces.
-It is important to note that, at least with current techniques, we are only able to show continuity of vector-valued $\Barr$ functions with respect to the weak* topology in the output space $\Y$; embeddings into Lipschitz and Bochner spaces are with respect to a particular metrisation of this topology.
+It is important to note that, at least with current techniques, we are only able to show continuity of vector-valued $\Barr$ functions with respect to the weak-* topology in the output space $\Y$; embeddings into Lipschitz and Bochner spaces are with respect to a particular metrisation of this topology.
 In Section~\ref{sec:Barron-approximation} we prove direct and inverse approximation theorems and obtain Monte-Carlo $\bigO(1/\sqrt{n})$ approximation rates, where $n$ is the number of summands (neurons) in~\eqref{eq:two-layer-NN}.
 In Section~\ref{sec:examples} we give examples of output spaces $\Y$ for which these results hold.
 These are spaces where the non-linearity $\sigma \colon \Y \to \Y$ is weakly-* continuous.
 In the case of the ReLU function this turns out to be a significant restriction: among the common spaces only sequence spaces $\ell^p$, $1 < p \leq \infty$, and Lipschitz spaces seem to have this property.

 In Section~\ref{sec:training} we turn our attention to training vector-valued $\Barr$ functions.
 It is well known (e.g.,~\cite{Burger_Engl:2000, devito:2005-ip}) that training a neural network from noisy observations is an ill-posed inverse problem and therefore regularisation is required.
 It may be achieved implicitly by introducing stochasticity into gradient descent dynamics and/or early stopping~\cite{chizat:2018-NeurIPS,soudry:2018-bias,Jin:2018-SGD,chizat:2020-bias} or explicitly by combining the empirical loss with an appropriate norm penalty~\cite{bach:2017}.
 The choice of this norm determines the model class in the language of approximation theory~\cite{devore:2021}.